adamcysec/tkbot/README.md

 ### 6) Reset all user stats
 `!tk reset ALL`

+Deletes the entire file contents of db.txt

 ---

 ### 7) Manual database entry
 `!tk input @killer @victim mm/dd/yy comment`

+Use this command to enter a team kill that occured on a previous day.

 **Example:**